TNB Theatre School Policies

 TNB Theatre School shares its facilities with the other branches of TNB programming.
 In order to respect the staff, artists and shared space, students are asked to:

 * Maintain quiet and calm on arrival and departure.
-In the case of summer programs, lunch breaks should be taken at the picnic table weather permitting.

 * Close the door behind you when entering or leaving the studio space.

 * Props tables are for props only.
 Props are not toys and should be handled only with permission of the instructor.
-Any props, furniture or set pieces used in class should be returned to the designated areas at end of class.
+Any props, furniture or set pieces used in class should be returned to the designated areas at the end of class.

 * Washrooms are shared by students, staff and artists.
 Students should not leave any personal items in the washrooms.